 Kitchen Calculators

-Enter weight, pick your cut and smoker temperature, and get a realistic cook window — brisket packers, pork shoulder, ribs, whole chicken, and turkey breast.
-Finish temps and rest times included; wrap style adjusts large cuts that hit the stall.
+Enter weight, pick your cut and smoker temperature, and get a realistic cook window for brisket packers, beef brisket, pork shoulder, ribs, whole chicken, and turkey breast.
+Finish temps and rest times are included; wrap style adjusts large cuts that hit the stall.

 Weigh before trimming; bone-in cuts include bone weight.